Saint Matthew Characteristics

 After the resurrection of Christ, he is mentioned only once in Acts, but he must have lived many years as an apostle since he was the author of the Gospel of Matthew, which was written at least twenty years later.

-There is reason to believe that he remained for fifteen years at Jerusalem, after which he went as a missionary to the Persians, Parthians, and Medes.
+There is reason to believe that he remained for fifteen years in Jerusalem, after which he went as a missionary to the Persians, Parthians, and Medes.
 Tradition says that he died a martyr in Ethiopia.